manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 This repository contains individual scripts.
 I have integrated these into the current **Exome-Seq Secondary Analysis Pipeline** ([click here](https://github.com/manojmw/grexome-TIMC-Secondary))

 </br>

 **Now the script additionally checks for known candidates in 2-hop neighborhood.
-I will update the README and sample OUTPUT files soon**
+I will update the README and sample output files soon**

 </br>